 The total number of production crew came to 1,700.
 Dune required eighty sets built on sixteen sound stages.
 More than six years in the making, it required David Lynch's work for three and a half years.

 Feyd-Rautha was originally to have stepped out of the "steam bath" nude.
 Sting had agreed to shoot the scene nude, but the studio panicked and told the costume designers that they had to put something on him.
 The skimpy winged g-string he wore was made almost at the very last minute before the scene was set to film.

-Despite being considered a financial flop, it is the David Lynch movie to make the most money in its initial box office run, and the only one to break into the top 5 in it's opening weekend (it was #2).
+Despite being considered a financial flop, it is the David Lynch movie to make the most money in its initial box office run, and the only one to break into the top five in its opening weekend (it was number two).

 The Weirding Module was written into the film to replace the Bene Gesserit martial art referred to by the Fremen as the Weirding Way.
 David Lynch's decision to use modules was taken because he found the idea of the Weirding Way unworkable on film, stating he did not want to see "Kung-fu on Dunes".
 The Weirding Modules was later seen in the computer games Dune (1992) and Emperor: Battle for Dune (2002) as powerful hand-held weapons used by the Fremen Fedaykin special unit.
 In the games Dune II: The Building of a Dynasty (1992) and Dune 2000 (1998) the Weirding Modules are the inspirations of 'sonic tanks' deployed by House Atreides.

 When reporting surface temperature, they use the Kelvin system, and report it as "350 degrees Kelvin".
 That's 76 degrees Celsius, or 170 degrees Fahrenheit.
 Also, Kelvin is not represented as 'degrees', just 'Kelvin'.